On the trivializability of rank-one cocycles with an invariant field of projective measures: Introduction

 \begin{thmx} Let $G=\textup{SU}(n,1)$ for $n \geq 2$ and consider a lattice $\Gamma < G$.
 Consider a simple non-compact group $W < G$ and an ergodic standard Borel probability $\Gamma$-space $(\Omega,\mu)$.
 Suppose that $\kappa$ is a local field and $\mathbf{H}$ is a connected algebraic $\kappa$-group.
 Denote by $H=\mathbf{H}(\kappa)$ the $\kappa$-points of $\mathbf{H}$.
 Consider a measurable cocycle $\sigma:\Gamma \times \Omega \rightarrow H$ which is Zariski dense and has unbounded image.
 Suppose additionally that there exist an irreducible representation of $\mathbf{H}$ on a $\kappa$-vector space $V$ and a probability-valued measurable map $\Phi:G \times \Omega \rightarrow \mathcal{M}^1(\mathbb{P}(V))$ which is $\sigma$-equivariant and $W$-invariant with respect to the first variable.
 If we have that either \begin{enumerate} \item the pair $(\mathbf{H},\kappa)$ is compatible, \item the field is given by $\kappa=\bbR$ and $\mathbf{H}(\kappa)=\textup{PU}(n,1)$, \end{enumerate} then $\sigma$ is trivializable. \end{thmx}

 The proof of Theorem \ref{teor:real:case} is similar to the one given for representations, whereas the case of Theorem \ref{teor:complex:case} requires more work, since one needs to study carefully the slices of an equivariant measurable map between boundaries which appears naturally in the proof.
-Here we need to follow more the ideas contained in \cite{zimmer:annals,SS21} to get the conclusion.
+In this context, we first apply the theory by Pozzetti \cite{Pozzetti} of chain preserving Borel maps to prove that the slices are rational.
+Then we apply the smoothness of the action on the space of rational maps, already used by Zimmer \cite{zimmer:libro} and the author together with Sarti \cite{SS21}, to get the statement.

-We conclude the paper spending some more words about the existence of the measurable map required by both the theorems and by relating those statements to the current literature about maximal cocycles.
+We conclude the paper by proving a partial existence result for the measurable map required by both theorems when the lattice admits on its associated homogeneous space an infinite sequence of probability measures weak-$^\ast$ converging to the Haar one.
+We finally relate Theorem \ref{teor:real:case} and Theorem \ref{teor:complex:case} to the current literature about maximal cocycles.
+For instance, we can view them as a way to weaken the hypothesis of integrability in the theorems by either Fisher-Hitchman \cite{fisher:hitchman} or Bader-Furman-Sauer \cite{sauer:articolo}.